 Special Assistant to the GM

-Craig Shipley is in his sixth season with the D-backs as Special Assistant to the General Manager and his 33rd year in professional baseball.
+Craig Shipley is in his seventh season with the D-backs as Special Assistant to General Manager and his 34th year in professional baseball.
 Shipley assists the Baseball Operations Department in international and special assignment scouting, evaluating the D-backs' farm system and serving as an advisor to the GM.
 Among the current prospects in which Shipley has played a key role in signing are infielders Jazz Chisholm and Kristian Robinson.

-The Australia native played an key role in the D-backs opening the 2014 season in Sydney, the first time Major League Baseball has hosted an Opening Day in an emerging market.
-In 2013, Shipley joined D-backs President & CEO Derrick Hall and first baseman Paul Goldschmidt on a promotional and goodwill tour of Australia and New Zealand, as the club contingent was the highest-ranking Major League group to ever visit the latter country.
+The Australia native played an instrumental role in the D-backs opening the 2014 season in Sydney, the first time Major League Baseball has hosted an Opening Day in an emerging market.
+In 2013, Shipley took part in a promotional and goodwill tour of Australia and New Zealand, as the club contingent was the highest-ranking Major League group to ever visit the latter country.

-Shipley joined the D-backs in 2012 following nine seasons with the Boston Red Sox, including two world championships (2004 & '07).
+Shipley joined the D-backs in 2012 following 9 seasons with the Boston Red Sox, including 2 World Championships (2004 & 2007).
 He joined the organization in player development and was promoted to Vice President of Professional and International Scouting in 2006, eventually serving as Vice President of Player Development and International Scouting.

 During his tenure with the Red Sox, Shipley played an integral role in the evaluation and signing of pitchers Daisuke Matsuzaka, Felix Doubront, Hideki Okajima and Junichi Tazawa, and infielders Xander Bogaerts and Jose Iglesias.
 During the 2005-06 offseason, Shipley was part of a committee of team executives that handled the general manager's duties for the Red Sox.